-You can make what is called an 'Advanced Claim' for Universal Credit, up to 28 days before your 18th birthday.
-This will help you to get your application ready to be sent off as soon as you turn 18.
+You can make an 'Advanced Claim' for Universal Credit, up to 28 days before your 18th birthday.
+This will help to get your application ready to be sent off as soon as you turn 18.

 MAKING AN ADVANCED CLAIM WHEN LEAVING CARE